-Former Justice John Paul Stevens says Kavanaugh should not serve on Supreme Court: Palm Beach Post
+Former Justice John Paul Stevens suggests Kavanaugh should not sit on Supreme Court

 Stevens, 98, served on the Supreme Court from 1975 until his retirement in 2010.
 President Gerald Ford nominated Stevens to the court.
 Stevens was a lifelong Republican but was considered liberal in his judicial rulings.

-Kavanaugh and California professor Christine Blasey Ford both testified in front of the Judiciary Committee on September 27 after Ford came forward with an allegation of sexual assault against the judge.
+Kavanaugh and California professor Christine Blasey Ford testified in front of the Judiciary Committee on September 27 after Ford came forward with an allegation of sexual assault against the judge.
 The incident allegedly took place when they were both in high school.
 Kavanaugh denies the allegations.

-Stevens said, according to the Palm Beach Post, there is some merit to the criticisms that Kavanaugh displayed a potential for political bias should he serve on the Supreme Court during his hearing.
+In his testimony to the Judiciary Committee, Kavanaugh attacked Democrats and delivered the angriest partisan message heard from a Supreme Court nominee in modern times.

-"I think there's merit to that criticism and I think the senators should really pay attention that," Stevens said at a closed event hosted by retirement group, The Institute for Learning.
+"This whole two-week effort has been a calculated and orchestrated political hit, fueled with apparent pent-up anger about President Trump and the 2016 election, fear that has been unfairly stoked about my judicial record, revenge on behalf of the Clintons and millions of dollars in money from outside left-wing opposition groups," Kavanaugh said at the hearing.

 Related Content

-- Former Justice John Paul Stevens says Kavanaugh should not serve on Supreme Court: Palm Beach Post
+- Former Justice John Paul Stevens suggests Kavanaugh should not sit on Supreme Court

 - John Paul Stevens Fast Facts